inrupt/solid-client-vc-js/e2e/browser/README.md

 The actual code is split in two files: `end-to-end-test.ts` and `end-to-end-test-helpers.ts`.
-The former sets up form listeners, login processing, etc. on import, whereas the latter only exports the functions that actually call out to template-ts, i.e. that are run in the actual test.
+The former sets up form listeners, login processing, etc. on import, whereas the latter only exports the functions that actually call out to solid-client-vc-js, i.e. that are run in the actual test.
 The reason for this separation is that our test code can then import the function signatures from `-helpers` without executing the code that sets up the listeners.
 These helpers are then stored on the global variable `E2eHelpers` in